Why Rest Periods Matter

 30 Seconds Rest

-Only ~50% ATP recovery.
+Limited energy recovery.
 Significant performance drop on subsequent sets.
 High metabolic stress.
-Best for endurance and metabolic conditioning.
+Best for endurance and conditioning.

 1 Minute Rest